 It is important to ensure that you have a detailed inventory and also dated photographs prior to the tenant moving in, in case of disputes.

 Orkney Islands Council - Rent Deposit Scheme

 Orkney Islands Council runs a rent deposit scheme whereby tenants can apply for assistance with their deposit and, if the application is approved, Orkney Islands Council will pay the deposit directly to the landlord who will then place the deposit in one of the recognised National Rent Deposit schemes.
-The landlord would be required to place this deposit into the National Rent Deposit Scheme.
 The tenant repays the council in instalments.
 Under this scheme, the landlord must contact the council when the tenancy is coming to an end to check if the deposit is to be repaid in full to the tenant or if part is due to the Council.
 Orkney Islands Council will pay up to one month’s rent as a deposit under this scheme.